kasmello/AMI/NOTES AMI.md

 * Breadth-first search
     * goal test done when node is generated
     * use when you want to find shortest path from certain source node, and branching factor isnt that big
+    * does not visit same state multiple times
     * Uses FIFO Queue
     * stops at goal